-- 3.161 If the decision is not made within the extended time or any imposed conditions are not met, the deemed refusal decision continues to apply (ss 15AC(8), 51DA(7) and 54D(7)).
-The Information Commissioner cannot provide further time in which the decision maker may make the decision or comply with the conditions (ss 15AC(9), 51DA(8) and 54D(8)).
-The applicant can seek IC review of the deemed refusal (see Part 10 of these Guidelines). - 3.162 If a person applies for IC review of a deemed decision, the Information Commissioner allows the decision maker further time and a decision is made within that further time, that decision is substituted for the deemed decision under review (s 54Y(2)).82 - 3.163 Alternatively, at any time during an IC review, an agency or minister may substitute a deemed access refusal decision with a decision to favour the applicant by: - giving access to a document in accordance with the request (s 55G(1)(a)) - relieving the IC review applicant from liability to pay a charge (s 55G(1)(b)), or - requiring a record of personal information to be amended or annotated in accordance with the application (s 55G(1)(c)) (see Part 10 of these Guidelines). - 3.164 The agency or minister must notify the Information Commissioner in writing of the substituted decision as soon as practicable, and that substituted decision becomes the decision under review (s 55G(2)) (see Part 10 of these Guidelines).
+- 3.168 If a person applies for IC review of a deemed decision, the Information Commissioner allows the decision maker further time and a decision is made within that further time, that decision is substituted for the deemed decision under review (s 54Y(2)).82 - 3.169 Alternatively, at any time during an IC review, an agency or minister may substitute a deemed access refusal decision with a decision to favour the applicant by: - giving access to a document in accordance with the request (s 55G(1)(a)) - relieving the IC review applicant from liability to pay a charge (s 55G(1)(b)), or - requiring a record of personal information to be amended or annotated in accordance with the application (s 55G(1)(c)) (see Part 10 of these Guidelines). - 3.170 The agency or minister must notify the Information Commissioner in writing of the substituted decision as soon as practicable, and that substituted decision becomes the decision under review (s 55G(2)) (see Part 10 of these Guidelines).